Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Boosts Hair and Nail Growth

 Collagen is the fundamental protein of keratin, which makes the hair and nails.
 With the help of essential amino acids, multi-collagen strengthens both hair follicles and nail beds to decrease brittleness and improve growth.
-Thicker and denser hair and nails become observable after 8-12 weeks of consistent supplementation.
+Thicker and denser hair and nails usually become observable after 8-12 weeks of consistent supplementation.

 Notable Benefits Are:

-- Strengthening hair follicles and nail beds
+- Strengthening hair follicles and nail beds by reducing breakage and brittleness

 Improves Gut Health and Digestion